hanabi/hanabi.github.io/docs/beginner/single-card-focus-question-3.md

 </TabItem>
 <TabItem value="solution">

-- Slot 3, because it is the only brand-new card.
+- Slot 3, because it is the only new card.
   - (Slot 2 was previously touched, so the blue clue "fills it in".)

 </TabItem>